Indian rupee: Minting

 The Government of India has the only right to mint the coins and one rupee note.
 The responsibility for coinage comes under the Coinage Act, 1906 which is amended from time to time.
 The designing and minting of coins in various denominations is also the responsibility of the Government of India.
 Coins are minted at the four India Government Mints at Mumbai, Kolkata, Hyderabad, and Noida.
 The coins are issued for circulation only through the Reserve Bank in terms of the RBI Act.

 Commemorative coins

 After independence, the Government of India Mint, minted numismatics coins imprinted with Indian statesmen, historical and religious figures.
 In the years 2010 and 2011, for the first time ever, ₹75, ₹150 and ₹1000 coins were minted in India to commemorate the Platinum Jubilee of the Reserve Bank of India, the 150th birth anniversary of the birth of Rabindranath Tagore and 1000 years of the Brihadeeswarar Temple, respectively.
-In 2012, a ₹60 coin was also issued to commemorate 60 years of the Government of India Mint, Kolkata. ₹100 coin was also released commemorating the 100th anniversary of Mahatma Gandhi's return to India.
+In 2012, a ₹60 piececoins was also issued to commemorate 60 years of the Government of India Mint, Kolkata. ₹100 coin was also released commemorating the 100th anniversary of Mahatma Gandhi's return to India.
 Commemorative coins of ₹125 were released on 4 September 2015 and 6 December 2015 to honour the 125th anniversary of the births of Sarvepalli Radhakrishnan and B. R. Ambedkar, respectively.